Elie-A-98/yeager-dapp/README.md

 This project took me about 1+ week in total.
 I was working on another project in parallel which forced me to shift my focus away at some times

-That being said I gave this project priority and I invested time to ensure that my skills were represented before sumitting

-**Please note that I am aware that this project is over engineered and If it was a real project I would have done things much simpler and faster.**
+This is overengineered on purpose.
+In. real world application for such simple requirements the code would have have been much simpler.

 # Live Application

-**Please note that I will secure the website with an SSL certificate, but to save time I submitted it working on http for now.
+**To save AWS expenses and because this is a demo, i stopped the application.
+The website will be secured with an SSL certificate.
 I will use certbot and integrate it with my already configured nginx server**

 There are 2 environments: dev (better: provided accounts with eth) and production(requires you to send sepolia eth to the contract owner)